grafana/mimir/docs/sources/mimir/get-started/play-with-grafana-mimir/index.md

 {{< admonition type="tip" >}}
 Alternatively, you can try out this example in our interactive learning environment: [Play with Mimir](https://killercoda.com/grafana-labs/course/mimir/play-with-mimir).

-It's a fully configured environment with all the dependencies already installed.
+It's a fully configured environment with all dependencies already installed.

 {{< /admonition >}}